KimMeen/CIFAR10-TensorFlow-Demo/README.md

 You can use the model to predict on a single image directly by using Step2-Prediction.ipynb, and skip the Step1 directly.
 This step will restore the model that I trained before in ./model folder.

 ## Future Improvements

-If possible, I would like to do these imporvements:
+Due to the limitation of time, I would like to do these imporvements in the future:

 + Trying to add the objects' bounding boxes in the picture by using [OpenCV](https://opencv.org/) or [labelImg](https://github.com/tzutalin/labelImg)